fmrtl73/pxdocs/content/cloud-references/cloud-config.md

 ## Definitions

 **clusterid**:   Globally unique cluster ID.
-Ex: ""07ea5dc0-4e9a-11e6-b2fd-0242ac110003"".
+Ex: `"07ea5dc0-4e9a-11e6-b2fd-0242ac110003"`.
 Must be either assigned by {{< pxEnterprise >}} or guaranteed to be unique

-**mgtiface**:   Host ethernet interface used for Management traffic connecting to the 'loggingurl' endpoint.
+**mgtiface**:   Host ethernet interface used for Management traffic.
 Primarily used for statistics, configuration and control-path.
-Ex: "enp5s0f0"
+Ex: `"enp5s0f0"`

 **dataiface**:  Host ethernet interface used for backend activity, such as replication and resync.
-Ex: "enp5s0f1"
+Ex: `"enp5s0f1"`

-**loggingurl**: Endpoint used communicating to {{< pxEnterprise >}} control (aka "Lighthouse").
-Primary use is system statistics.  <!-- This breaks likchecker Ex:  "http://lighthouse.portworx.com/api/stats/listen" -->

 **kvdb**:  Array of endpoints used for the key-value database.
-Must be reachable and refer to 'etcd' or 'consul'.
+Must be reachable and refer to `etcd` or `consul`.

 ```yaml
  Ex: